Blosc/blogsite/pages/blosc-in-depth.rst

 * **Meant for binary data**: Can take advantage of the type size meta-information to improve the compression ratio by using the integrated shuffle and bitshuffle filters.

-* **Small overhead on non-compressible data**: Only a maximum of 32 for Blosc2 (16 for Blosc1) of additional bytes per data chunk are needed on non-compressible data.
+* **Small overhead on non-compressible data**: Only a maximum of 32 bytes for Blosc2 (16 for Blosc1) per data chunk are needed on non-compressible data.

 * **63-bit containers**: In Blosc2, we have introduced super-chunks as a way to overcome the limitations of chunks, which can only be up to 2^31 bytes in size.
 Super-chunks, on the other hand, can host data up to 2^63 bytes in size.

 * **Frames**: Blosc2 also has introduced a way to serialize data either in-memory or on-disk. `Frames <https://github.com/Blosc/c-blosc2/blob/main/README_CFRAME_FORMAT.rst>`_ provide an efficient way to persist or transmit the data in a compressed format.

 However, there is much more to Blosc.
-For an updated list of features, please refer to our `ROADMAP <https://github.com/Blosc/c-blosc2/blob/main/ROADMAP.rst>`_.
+For an updated list of features, please refer to our `ROADMAP <https://github.com/Blosc/c-blosc2/blob/main/ROADMAP.rst>`_ and recent `progress reports <https://www.blosc.org/docs/Blosc2-HDF5-LEAPS-INNOV-Meeting-2024-04-08.pdf>`_.
 When combined, these features distinguish Blosc from other similar solutions.

 Where Can Blosc Be Used?
 ------------------------